Dates & Prices

 Day 16

 MestiaToday's walk starts from the guesthouse.
 The route takes us along the river to the base of Mt Shkhara.
-Fingers crossed for great weather!
+You will cross some small streams along the way so pack your waterproof boots and fingers crossed for great weather!
 We will have a picnic lunch today.
 The walking trail ends at the Shkhara glacier, where the Enguri river originates below.
 In the afternoon, return to Mestia and stay overnight in the guesthouse.
 Approximate walking time is 5-6 hours.
 If you do not wish to walk, please discuss options with your leader in advance.

 Meals: Breakfast Dinner -